Learning how to inflate your inflatable boat may seem evident at first. Just pump away, right?

-If you are concerned about overinflating your boat, you should get an air pressure gauge like this one on Amazon.
+If you are concerned about overinflating your boat, you should get an air pressure gauge.

 FYI: In all my years with inflatable boats, I have never overinflated one to the point of it blowing up.
 I have heard of a seam splitting though as a result of direct sunlight, read on to find out why.

 Changing weather & temperature affect air pressure

 Weather and temperature changes will change the pressure of your inflated tubes.
 Hot expands air, and cold shrinks it.

 Here are a few important things to keep in mind: